What is a full site migration?

 If your migration is taking longer than expected, you may inquire about the status of your site by reaching out to your HubSpot contact or by chatting with our Support team.

 6. You review the migration

-Check over your website migration in your HubSpot portal at Content > Site Pages, Landing Pages, and/or Blog.
+Check over your website migration in your HubSpot portal at Content > Site Pages/Website, Landing Pages, and/or Blog.
 Because of your deep familiarity with your own website, you may find errors, omissions, or items that don't work as expected.
-You will be given a simple mechanism to report these issues and to request edits or ask questions.
+Your email notification will provide a link to report any issues with the migration.

-- How to review your full CMS to COS migration
+- How to review your full site migration

 - How to review your HubSpot template setup